Meet Kyle Lewis: Dining & Systems Development Manager

 “Kyle was incredibly coachable and receptive to training,” Jen says of those early days in Kyle’s tenure.
 “He’s always asking questions, talking to people and looking to get a better handle on a situation.
 His receptivity is totally contagious!”

-Kyle would now be working with chefs and culinary teams across all 11 Kings locations nationwide: developing menus, implementing standard operating procedures, and acting as a mentor for the young chefs under his charge.
+Kyle would now be working with chefs and culinary teams across the country in all Kings locations nationwide: developing menus, implementing standard operating procedures, and acting as a mentor for the young chefs under his umbrella.

 “That’s our culture.
 You have to absorb everything you can,” Kyle says.
 “Everyone has something to teach, you can learn something from anyone if you have an open mind.
 So for me, it’s culture first.
 Everything else can be taught.”